-Creation of shared value: our approach to stakeholder engagement
+1.5.3.
+Creation of shared value Approach to stakeholder engagement

 In 2022, we published our Credicorp Sustainability Policy, which sets out the general principles for cultivating and strengthening our relationships with each stakeholder group.
-Further details about our engagement principles are found here (2)
+Further details about our engagement principles are found here.